clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 ========================================================================

 To configure VNC for this method, you must have root privileges.
-You will set up a systemd service file for each intended VNC users with his or her own pre-assigned unique display ID.
+You will set up a systemd service file for all intended VNC users with their own preassigned unique display ID.

 #.
 Log in and get root privileges.